 Consistency is key to growing your LinkedIn company page.
 A social media calendar is essential to stay on top of your content creation efforts.
 It makes it easy to plan, see what’s missing, track goal achievement, ask for feedback, and get approvals all in one place.

-A marketing tool like Planable lets you plan for multiple social media channels while adjusting the message for each.
-One of the most useful features is switching between different types of views for your LinkedIn posts.
+I use marketing tools like Planable because it lets me plan for multiple social media channels while adjusting the message for each.
+One of the most useful features is switching between different types of views for my LinkedIn posts.
 For example, the calendar view is great for having everything at a glance and checking for coherence as well as diversity.

 6. Post relevant and engaging content